apache/spark/python/docs/source/development/debugging.rst

 Debugging PySpark
 =================

 PySpark uses Spark as an engine.
-In case that PySpark applications do not require the interaction between Python workers and JVMs, Python workers are not launched.
+If a PySpark application does not require interaction between Python workers and JVMs, Python workers are not launched.
 They are lazily launched only when Python native functions or data have to be handled, for example, when you execute pandas UDFs or PySpark RDD APIs.